larkintuckerllc/aws-sysops-associate/7/7.3/cloudformation/README.md

 * A unique identifier for each target resource.
 Visit the appropriate service console to obtain unique identifiers.

+### Custom Resources

+Custom resources enable you to write custom provisioning logic in templates that AWS CloudFormation runs anytime you create, update (if you changed the custom resource), or delete stacks.
+For example, you might want to include resources that aren't available as AWS CloudFormation resource types.
+You can include those resources by using custom resources.
+That way you can still manage all your related resources in a single stack.

+Use the AWS::CloudFormation::CustomResource or Custom::MyCustomResourceTypeName resource type to define custom resources in your templates.
+Custom resources require one property: the service token, which specifies where AWS CloudFormation sends requests to, such as an Amazon SNS topic.

 ## Exercises

 ### Hello